ikcDevelopment/eagleHub/readme.md

 Read swagger documentation:
 [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

+Today I read abouty this: [https://dekorate.io/docs/get-started/](https://dekorate.io/docs/get-started/) how to deploy Spring applications in kubernetes.
+See image in apidoc directory

 I didn't have enough time to complete all the endpoints.
 However, I made some improvements making some endpoints able to process any kind of info.